elifsutemirel/elifsutemirel/README.md

 ### Hi there 👋
-I'm a sophomore student in Bilkent University.
-I'm studying CS.
+I'm a sophomore CS student in Bilkent University.
 <!--
 **elifsutemirel/elifsutemirel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.